It’s the time of the year that leaves us wondering, “Why have I got so many flies in my house?”

 Fruit flies are tiny little flies that like to sit on rotten fruit, especially in the summer.
 They like bananas or any other fruit that is going slightly soft.
 These little pests like to get into your garbage can and lay their eggs, which then hatch into lots and lots of other little fruit flies.
 One pair of fruit flies can produce up to a hundred offspring!
 Before you know it, you can have a fruit fly infestation.

-One huge problem is that fruit flies like to start breed in your plughole or drain and it can be almost impossible to get rid of them.
+One huge problem is that fruit flies like to start breeding in your plughole or drain, and getting rid of them can be almost impossible.

 To get rid of fruit flies,